 COBBLER BATTER:

-STEP 1: Preheat the oven to 350°F and grease the baking pan with non-stick spray.
+- Preheat the oven to 350ยฐF and lightly grease the baking pan with non-stick baking spray.

-STEP 2: Place the butter in the pan and melt it in the oven.
+- Place the butter in the baking pan and melt it in the oven.

-STEP 3: In a separate bowl, mix egg and milk.
-Add the rest of the batter ingredients and whisk to combine.
+- In a separate bowl, whisk together the egg and milk.
+Add the remaining dry ingredients and mix until combined.

-STEP 4: Pour the cobbler batter over the melted butter, but do not mix!
+- Pour the cobbler batter over the melted butter.
+Do not mix.

 STRAWBERRY PEACH FILLING: